ome/omero-figure/docs/figure_file_format.rst

 New in version 5:

-    - 'scalebar': added 'pixel_size_x_unit': "MICROMETER".
+- `scalebar`: added 'pixel_size_x_unit': "MICROMETER".
 - 'panel': `deltaT` values loaded with rounding to integer seconds

 New in version 4:

 - 'shape': 'lineWidth' renamed to 'strokeWidth'

 New in version 3:

 - 'panel': rename 'export_dpi' attr to 'min_export_dpi'
 - 'shape': 'strokeWidth' defined in 'page' units, not in panel pixel units.
       This means that zooming a panel doesn't change the thickness of shape lines on the page.

 New in version 2:

 - 'shape': Ellipse uses x, y, radiusX, radiusY, instead of cx, cy, rx, ry.

 New in version 1:

 - 'panel': uses 'pixel_size_x' and 'pixel_size_y', instead of only 'pixel_size'.